By the SafeHome Research Team | Last Updated, May 20th 2020

 For home security system owners intending to switch or upgrade, the primary motivation is better technology to improve safety, and not the cost of a system.
 Switchers are much less likely to call their home and neighborhood “very safe” compared to current owners who plan to keep their current system.

-When asked of the reason for switching, switchers are less loyal to specific brands or ease of installation, while technology is the single most important aspect.
+When asked about the reason for switching, switchers are less loyal to specific brands or ease of installation, while technology is the single most important aspect.

 What these factors tell us is that the companies with the most success in luring existing users away from their current providers will be the ones who pack the most exciting technological features in their products, and cost, while an important part of the balancing act, is far less likely to be a deal-breaker for switchers.